John Wyndham: Critical reception

 Wyndham's reputation rests mainly on the first four of the novels published in his life under that name.
 (Note: For example, around 2000 they were all reprinted as Penguin Modern Classics.)
 The Day of the Triffids remains his best-known work, but some readers consider that The Chrysalids was really his best.
 This is set in the far future of a post-nuclear dystopia where genetic stability is compromised and women are severely oppressed if they give birth to "mutants".
 David Mitchell, author of Cloud Atlas, wrote of it: "One of the most thoughtful post-apocalypse novels ever written.
 Wyndham was a true English visionary, a William Blake with a science doctorate."
 The Guardian states his "innocuously English backdrops are central to the power of his novels, implying that apocalypse could occur at any time — or, indeed, be happening in the next village at this moment", while The Timess reviewer of The Day of the Triffids described it as possessing "all the reality of a vividly realised nightmare."

 The ideas in The Chrysalids are echoed in The Handmaid's Tale, whose author, Margaret Atwood, has acknowledged Wyndham's work as an influence.
 She wrote an introduction to a new edition of Chocky in which she states that the intelligent alien babies in The Midwich Cuckoos entered her dreams.

 Wyndham also wrote several short stories, ranging from hard science fiction to whimsical fantasy.
 Several have been filmed: "Consider Her Ways", "Random Quest", "Dumb Martian", "A Long Spoon", "Jizzle" (filmed as "Maria") and "Time to Rest" (filmed as No Place Like Earth).
 There is also a radio version of "Survival".

 Brian Aldiss, another British science fiction writer, disparaged some of Wyndham's novels as "cosy catastrophes", especially The Day of the Triffids.
 This became a cliche about his work, but it has been rebutted by many more recent critics.
 L.J.
 Hurst commented that in Triffids the main character witnesses several murders, suicides and misadventures, and is frequently in mortal danger.
 Atwood wrote: "...one might as well call World War II—of which Wyndham was a veteran—a 'cozy' war because not everyone died in it."

 Many other writers have acknowledged Wyndham's work as an influence, including Alex Garland, whose screenplay for 28 Days Later draws heavily on The Day of the Triffids.

 Legacy

-After his death, some of Wyndham's unsold work was published and his earlier work was republished.
+Following his death, some of Wyndham's unsold work was published and his earlier work was republished.
 His archive was acquired by the University of Liverpool.

 On 24 May 2015, an alley in Hampstead that appears in The Day of the Triffids was formally named Triffid Alley as a memorial to him.